larint/form-validate-vld/README.md

 * you can specify the vietnamese, jappanese, english language for the plugin, default is english
 * display error: showerror: 'border' or 'text'. default is text
 * jump to the error location: jumperror: true or false. default is false
-* show error class location on tag html by the way showerror: 'any class name', along with setting levelerror: { }

 ```
 $(document).ready(function() {